fishfollower/SAM/docs/obscov.md

+# `obscov`

-# `obscov`: Extract observation covariance matrices from a SAM fit
+Extract observation covariance matrices from a SAM fit

 ## Description

 Extract observation covariance matrices from a SAM fit

 ## Usage